claraexmachina/claraexmachina/README.md

 I’ve unpacked what being a PO has taught me here:
 https://x.com/claraexmachina/status/1894816517549891882

+## 🎥 Plot Twist
+Mickey-17 reminded me that even the most “ordinary” days, the ones that feel like reprints, still carry a kind of quiet heroism.
+Every moment counts, no effort is wasted, and in the end even repetition turns into resilience.

+And yes, movies still make me cry more than charts ever will 💧😉

 ## 📫 Reach Me
 - Email: clara@keplr.app
 - Twitter: x.com/claraexmachina
-✨ Movies still make me cry more than charts ever will 💧